JaWalkery/PHENet/README.md

 # CCSNet
-This project provides the code and results for 'Decouple, Collaborate, Match: Prototype-Driven Cognitive Mutual Learning for Brain Tumor Segmentation',
+This project provides the code and results for 'Pathology-Guided Heterogeneous Expert Network with Optimal Transport Alignment for Brain Tumor Segmentation',
 # Requirements
 Python 3.7+, Pytorch 1.13+, Cuda 10.2+,  <br>
 If anything goes wrong with the environment, please check requirements.txt for details.